litestar-org/litestar/docs/usage/18-contrib/0-open-telemetry.md

 [OpenTelemetry Exporter docs](https://opentelemetry.io/docs/instrumentation/python/exporters/) for further details).

 You can also pass con figuration to the `OpenTelemetryConfig` telling it which providers to use.
-Consult [reference docs][starlite.contrib.open_telemetry.OpenTelemetryConfig] regarding the configuration options you can use.
+Consult [reference docs][starlite.contrib.opentelemetry.OpenTelemetryConfig] regarding the configuration options you can use.